-- 1.12 The following documents are available on the Council's website at www.wandsworth.gov.uk/local-plan-full-review. - Local Plan (this document): this sets out the Area Strategies, Site Allocations and planning policies.
+- 1.121.13 The following documents are available on the Council's website at www.wandsworth.gov.uk/local-plan-full-review. - ١.
+Local Plan (this document): this sets out the Area Strategies, Site Allocations and planning policies.
 The Plan is structured into three main parts: Vision, Objectives and the Spatial Strategy; Placemaking; and Policies.
 The Placemaking section contains nine Area Strategies: seven relate to the borough's town centres and regeneration areas, and the other two cover the Wandsworth Riverside and the Wandle Valley areas.
 This section also contains the Site Allocations central to the delivery of the Plan and are set out under each corresponding Area Strategy or at the end of the section where sites are located outside these areas.
 The Policies have been grouped into related policy areas such as Housing, Economy and Climate Change.
 Both the Placemaking and Policies sections have been drafted in accordance with the Vision, Objectives and Spatial Strategy which is contained in the introduction to the Plan.
-It looks ahead to 2038 and identifies where development will take place, and how places within the borough will evolve, or be protected from change, over that period.
+It looks ahead to 2038 and identifies where development will take place, and how places within the borough will evolve, or be protected from change, over that period. - 2.
+Sustainability Appraisal of the Local Plan: this sets out how the economic, environmental and social effects that may arise from this Local Plan, including for the Area Strategies, policies and Site Allocations, have been assessed and taken account of.